Best Clinic UK - Aesthetics Awards 2024

 What happens if you don’t replace breast implants that need removing?

-If you think you require breast implant removal then we recommend you get in touch with your surgeon to discuss this immediately.
+If you think you require Breast Implant Removal then we recommend you get in touch with your surgeon to discuss this immediately.

 Implants that require removal or replacing must be removed addressed swiftly, particularly in the case of ruptured implants or capsular contracture.